 Festive dog treats

-There is a huge array of Christmassy treats specifically made with your dogs health and safety in mind, or you could even have a go at making your own.
+There is a huge array of Christmassy treats specifically made with your dogs' health and safety in mind, or you could even have a go at making your own.
 Be sure to give any rawhide treats a miss as they can cause choking and blockages.

-Big plans on New Year's and looking for pet care?
+Now that we've covered toxic Christmas food for pets, have you got big plans on New Year's and looking for pet care?
 Perhaps Tailster can help!
 We have a range of vetted carers across the UK, available to care for your pet as and when you require.
 For more information, click here.